-Kohli's remarks evoke sharp reactions from Twitterati
+I'm all for freedom of choice, says Kohli following criticism

 'Virat Kohli's statement is a reflection of the bubble that most famous people either slip into or are forced into'

+Facing severe backlash for his controversial response to a fan, India captain Virat Kohli Thursday said that he is all for "freedom of choice" urging fans to "take it light".

-India captain Virat Kohli's comments, suggesting a local cricket fan relocate to another country for preferring to watch English or Australian batsmen, have met with criticism.
+Kohli's comments, suggesting a local cricket fan relocate to another country for preferring to watch English or Australian batsmen, have met with criticism.

+His remarks did not go down well with the Twitterati, who trolled him for his unsavoury comments.

+"I guess trolling isn't for me guys, I'll stick to getting trolled!
+I spoke about how "these Indians" was mentioned in the comment and that's all.
+I'm all for freedom of choice.
+Keep it light guys and enjoy the festive season.
+Love and peace to all," said Kohli, who was in a damage control mode.

 Kohli’s remarks evoked sharp reactions as people on social media pulled out a 2008 video, in which Kohli, then captain of the India under-19 team, described South African Herschelle Gibbs as his favourite batsman.